kanthipm/kanthipm/README.md

 I’m a junior at **Duke University** studying **Computer Science**, with a certificate in **Innovation & Entrepreneurship** and a minor in **Education**.
 I’m passionate about building technology that tackles challenges in **education**, **sustainability**, and **healthcare**.

-💬 Ask me about **Painting, Skating, Climbing, Skydiving, Travelling**
+💬 Ask me about **Edtech, AI, Painting, Skating, Climbing, Skydiving, Travelling**

 Currently working on: